r00tshaim/Multi-Restaurant-Management-System-/README.md

 # multi-restaurant-management-system
 Project to Manage Multiple Restaurants

-# To run the project install node modules and the type npm run start
+# To run the project
+1. npm install
+2. npm run start